 Description of the Mini

-Rightly called ‘The SUV for Mini’, the Mini Countryman is a highly adaptable and stylish car that showcases smart exterior and roomy interiors.
+Rightly called ‘The SUV for Mini’, the Mini Countryman is a highly adaptable and stylish car that showcases a smart exterior and roomy interiors.
 I couldn’t believe how much camping gear we were able to fit into the car.
 I think we packed everything but the kitchen sink!

 Whether you’re driving around the city, running errands or venturing into the rugged countryside for a weekend adventure expedition(like we did), this immensely versatile vehicle available as a 4-wheel or 2-wheel drive will prove to be your perfect ride.